Protect your family from RADON - test your home today!

 Where can I get a short-term radon test kit?

 To order short-term radon kits online, visit http://mi.radon.com.
+These are the same type of kits distributed at both offices listed above.

 Long-term Radon Testing